MihirT-10/Asthma-FuelType/README.md

 ### Cleaned Asthma Dataset according to the counties

+### Functions

+- CountyMapper: Maps Each ZipCode in Fuel DataSet to its corresponding County
+  - ```python
+    def CountyMapper(df):
+    CountZipped = []
+    for zipcode in df['ZipCode']:
+      a = [k for k, v in CZ_Dict.items() if zipcode in v] CountyZipped.append(a)
+    df['CountyZipped'] = CountyZipped
+    df['CountyZipped'] = df['CountyZipped'].str[0]
+    return df
+    ```
+- CarCounter: Counts the cars in each County
+- CarTypeCounter: Decided to make the distinction of any combustion engine even if hybrid
+  - Combustion = Gasoline, Diesel, Diesel Hybrid, Hybrid Gasoline, Flex-Fuel, Natural Gas, Other
+  - Alternative = Battery Electric, Plug-In Hybrid, Hydrogen Fuel Cell

 <img src="Images/image_2022-05-04_193008617.png" alt="Image description">
 {:style="display:block; margin-left:auto; margin-right:auto"; :height="75%" width="75%"; }
 {:refdef: style="text-align: center;"}